-These people have seasonal affective disorder (SAD).
-Our moods and energy levels fluctuate with the seasons.
-Traditional Chinese Medicine (TCM) understands these cycles but modern life does not.
+With SAD, our moods and energy levels fluctuate with the seasons.
 These days, you are expected to be active, productive and creative at all times of the year.
 There is no accommodation for a slow, quiet winter.

 - Extreme fatigue, lethargy and sleepiness